malcolmorr-lattice/infra-problem/README.md

 ### Installing

-Please follow  these instaructions to get  a copy of the project up and running on your (ubuntu) local machine for development and testing purposes.
+Please follow  these instructions to get  a copy of the project up and running on your (ubuntu) local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 Clone the following project https://github.com/malcolmorr-lattice/infra-problem.git and the CD into the directory
  ```